 The $540 million project (funding split between the federal government and the Smithsonian) has earned Leadership in Energy and Environmental Design (LEED) Gold certification.
 Displays include immersive sound, a step-dancing lesson that generates LED avatars and more than 300 videos of vintage and fresh footage.
 Interactive experiences recreate a 1949 car trip per the Green Book guide of black-friendly stops and a 1960s sit-in training session at a 12-stool Woolworth’s counter.

 7. The Art

 A growing collection spans from 18th-century portraiture by Joshua Johnson to 21st-century narratives by Rashid Johnson and Kara Walker.
-According to chief curator Jacquelyn Serwer, commissions of major abstract works signal the centrality of black artists in contemporary art history.
+According to head curator Jacquelyn Serwer, commissions of major abstract works signal the centrality of black artists in contemporary art history.

 8. The Show Business

 Achievements and memorabilia of African-American musicians and performers receive star treatment here: a unique brass-and-gold trumpet crafted in Paris for Louis Armstrong, the 1973 cherry red Cadillac from Chuck Berry’s personal fleet and even a fedora worn by Michael Jackson.